 Besides obvious things like attributing yourself at the beginning or end of the article, make sure your submission:

 Says what you wanted it to say in a concise manner (this one can be pretty tricky)

 Mentions of the word "Cliché" capitalized and with the acute accent.
 Holt ALT on your keyboard, then type 130, then release ALT.
 There's your é!
 Or ALT+144 for É, if you're screaming.

 All graphics must include the artists signature or other defining mark (don’t expect us to keep track of your art for you).

 What You Get

-- All submissions should include the authors email address and real name.
-Neither of them need to be published, but we need to have them.
+All submissions should include the authors email address and/or real name.
+Neither of them need to be published, but we like to have them.
 If you wish to have your email address suppressed or your work credit to a handle or nickname, include that information in your email message.
-Unless you specifically tell us otherwise, we will list your real name and email address with the article.
+Unless you specifically tell us otherwise, we will post the article as is, with any credits you have in there.

-- Once you have submitted your article, please be very conservative about sending updates later on.
-Once the article has entered the editing process, it is a great deal of work to incorporate your changes.
+Once you have submitted your article, please be very conservative about sending updates later on.
 Make sure you are happy with your article before you submit it.

 Questions regarding these guidelines can be sent to firstname.lastname@example.org.

-Keep in mind that pretty much anything here can be ignored (save for S. John Ross' Risus Fan-Document Policies) if your work is amazing, outstanding, incredible and totally out of this world.
-A tough order to fill, but we've been surprised before, and always hope to be surprised again.
+Keep in mind that pretty much anything here can be ignored (save for the Risus Fan-Document Policies in the Risus .zip file) if your work is amazing, outstanding, incredible and totally out of this world.
+A tough order to fill, but we've been surprised before, and always hope to be surprised again!